splunk/observability-workshop/docs/mac/terraform.md

     commands will detect it and remind you to do so if necessary.
     ```

-Create a new workspace, replace `[WORKSPACE_NAME]` with what you want your workspace to be called:
+Create a new workspace:

 === "Input"

     ``` bash
-    terraform workspace new [WORKSPACE_NAME]
+    terraform workspace new workshop
     ```

 === "Output"

     ```text
-    Created and switched to workspace "my_workspace"!
+    Created and switched to workspace "workspace"!

     You're now on a new, empty workspace.
 Workspaces isolate their state, so if you run "terraform plan" Terraform will not see any existing state